Good reasons to be thankful

 We transplants here are indoctrinated into the spirit of aloha.
 Soon, you become “uncles” and “aunties” of your friends’ children.
 There is an important responsibility with this honor — you must strive to be a good example for those children.
 And that striving makes you a better person.

-So, though this Thanksgiving expression is a day or two late, it is genuine.
+So, though this Thanksgiving expression is a few days early, it is genuine.
 We realize how lucky we are to live on Maui.

-It’s our sincere hope you and your family had a wonderful Thanksgiving and that the rest of the holiday season is a joyous and prosperous one.
+It’s our sincere hope you and your family have a wonderful Thanksgiving and that the rest of the holiday season is a joyous and prosperous one.

 (A version of this editorial has appeared previously in The Maui News.)